garuda-linux/infrastructure-nix/docs/src/users.md

 ```

 The file then needs to be `ansible-vault` encrypted and added to our [secrets](https://gitlab.com/garuda-linux/infra-nix-secrets) repository.
-This one is only available to members of our GitLab org and usually cloned as git submodule to `./secrets`.
+This one is only available to members of our GitLab org and usually is cloned as git submodule to `./secrets`.

 ## Onboarding a new admin

-After confirming the trustworthyness of a new admin, the following actions need to be executed:
+After confirming the trustworthiness of a new admin, the following actions need to be executed:

 - Add them to the [admin users](./users/current_users.md#admins)
 - Add their ssh public key to the [flake inputs](https://gitlab.com/garuda-linux/infra-nix/-/blob/main/flake.nix?ref_type=heads#L59) and [specialArgs](https://gitlab.com/garuda-linux/infra-nix/-/blob/main/nixos/flake-module.nix?ref_type=heads#L38)
-- Make them owner of the [GitLab organisation](https://gitlab.com/garuda-linux)
+- Make them an owner of the [GitLab organization](https://gitlab.com/garuda-linux)
-- Add them to our [Bitwarden organisation](https://vault.garudalinux.org) to allow access to passwords and email accounts
+- Add them to our [Bitwarden organization](https://vault.garudalinux.org) to allow access to passwords and email accounts
 - Add them to the Cloudflare Account
-- Make them admin of [Discourse](https://forum.garudalinux.org)
+- Make them an admin of [Discourse](https://forum.garudalinux.org)
-- Make them admin of [Matrix](https://matrix.garudalinux.org)
+- Make them an admin of [Matrix](https://matrix.garudalinux.org)